-• Influenza activity decreased in most of the countries in the temperate zone of the northern hemisphere, with exception of Eastern Europe where activity continued to increase.
-In the temperate zone of the southern hemisphere, influenza activity remained at inter-seasonal levels.
-Worldwide, influenza A and influenza B accounted for a similar proportion of influenza detections.
+• Influenza activity returned to inter-seasonal levels in most of the countries in the temperate zone of the northern hemisphere except for some countries in Eastern Europe.
+Activity increased in some countries in tropical America.
+In the temperate zone of the southern hemisphere, influenza activity increased but remained below the seasonal thresholds.
+Worldwide, seasonal influenza subtypes A and B accounted for approximately the same proportion of influenza detections.